culanomeara/adventureswithwood/README.md

 In terms of project management, user stories are an integral part of the software development creative process.
 Adventures With Wood consists of 22 user stories.

-A full list of user stories can be found in the [Adventures With Wood GitHub Project Board](https://github.com/users/culanomeara/projects/1/views/1).
+A full list of user stories can be found in the [Adventures with Wood GitHub Project Board](https://github.com/users/culanomeara/projects/1/views/1).

 [Back to top](<#contents>)

 ## Site Design

-The Adventures With Wood app features a simple and user friendly design.
+The Adventures with Wood app features a simple and user friendly design.
 Balsamiq was used to do some wireframe mock ups for the homepage and projects/posts pages.

 -Index.html wireframe